ARISE-Initiative/robosuite/docs/modeling/arena.rst

 Arena
 =====

-The `Arena` class serves as a base model for building the simulation environment.
+The ``Arena`` class serves as a base model for building the simulation environment.
-By default, this includes a ground plane and visual walls, and child classes extend this to additionally include other objects, e.g.: a table or bins.
+By default, this includes a ground plane and visual walls, and child classes extend this to additionally include other objects, e.g., a table or bins.

 Base Arena
 ----------